 YSI ODO Calibration Utility

-Utilize the YSI ODO calibration utility to enter calibration coefficients after installing new DO sensor caps.
+Utilize the YSI ODO calibration utility to enter calibration coefficients when installing new DO sensor caps.
 Calibration coefficients are located on the “YSI ODO Sensor Cap Instruction Sheet” included with the new sensor cap.
-After the coefficients are entered, the user will need to perform a 1-point DO calibration within the utility.
+Once entering the coefficients, the user will need to perform a 1-point DO calibration within the utility.
 CONNECT will utilize the barometric pressure reading from the internal sensor on the X2 data logger.

 Enter Calibration Coefficients